theimowski/SuaveMusicStore/index.md

     divId "update-message" [text " "]
 ```

-We explictly have to pass in non-empty text, because we cannot have an empty div element in HTML markup.
+We explicitly have to pass in non-empty text, because we cannot have an empty div element in HTML markup.
 With jQuery and our `script.cs` files, we can now attach them to the end of `nonEmptyCart` view, just after the table:

 ```